Vargasavour Recipes

 Instructions

-How to Make the Katsu Sauce:
+Make the Katsu Curry:

-• Stir in the flour, cooking for 1-2 minutes to form a roux.
+• Add the butter and let it melt completely.
+Stir in the flour and cook for 1-2 minutes to form a roux.

 • Add the curry powder, ketchup, Worcestershire sauce, and sugar.
 Mix well.
+Pour in the tomato juice and stir to combine.

-• Add the water, bouillon cube, instant coffee powder, and salt.
-Bring to a simmer and let the sauce thicken, stirring occasionally.
-This should take about 10-15 minutes.
-Adjust the seasoning as needed.
+• Bring to a simmer and let the sauce thicken, stirring occasionally, for 10-15 minutes.
+Adjust seasoning as needed.

-How to Make the Chicken Katsu:
+Make the Chicken Katsu:

-• Fry the breaded chicken cutlets at 176 °C ( 350°F) until golden brown and cooked through, about 3-4 minutes per side.
-The internal temperature should reach 75°C (165°F).
+• Heat oil in a large pan over medium-high heat.
+Fry the breaded chicken cutlets at 350°F (176°C) until golden brown and cooked through, about 3-4 minutes per side, until the internal temperature reaches 165°F (75°C).

-• Serve the chicken katsu with katsu curry sauce, rice, and salad.
+• Transfer the cooked chicken to a plate.
+Slice the chicken into strips.
+Serve the chicken katsu over rice with katsu curry sauce and a side of salad.

 Notes